Batch Video Compression on Mac: 3 Methods

-Batch compress video on Mac when screen recordings, exports, and camera files pile up.
-Local MOV and MP4 queues with presets and target file size.
+Batch compress video on Mac with GetCompress, QuickTime, or FFmpeg.
+Queue MOV and MP4 files with presets and target file size.

 When batch video compression makes sense